kyma-project/telemetry-manager/docs/linter.md

 ## Linters in action

-Below is the list of linters configured and integrated as a CI stage through a [ProwJob](https://github.com/kyma-project/test-infra/blob/main/prow/jobs/kyma/components/kyma-components-static-checks.yaml#L6).
+The following linters are configured and integrated as a CI stage through a [ProwJob](https://github.com/kyma-project/test-infra/blob/main/prow/jobs/kyma/components/kyma-components-static-checks.yaml#L6).

 | Linter                                                                                                                                                            | Description                                                      | Suppress                           |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------| ---------------------------------------------------------------- | ---------------------------------- |